-The long, sunny days of summer are definitely on the horizon now, which means that it’s time for us to pack our tents, sun cream and wellies (this is the UK after all) and go to one of the many incredible festivals on offer this year.
-Glastonbury might be sold out but there are still loads to choose from; we’ve picked out our favourite five so you can start to budget for them, and if you need a bit of extra cash to afford a ticket, why not sign up with us and take part in some paid market research?
+The long, sunny days of summer are definitely on the horizon now, which means that it’s time for us to pack our tents, sun-cream, and wellies (this is the UK after all) and go to one of the many incredible festivals on offer this year.
+Glastonbury might be sold out but there are still loads to choose from; we’ve picked out our favourite five so you can start to budget for them, and if you’re wondering how you can make money from home to afford a ticket, why not sign up with us and take part in some paid market research?

 If you didn’t get a ticket for Glastonbury, Reading Festival is probably the closest you’ll get in terms of attracting the biggest names, and you’ll find it much easier to get your hands on some tickets.
 It takes place in Reading between August 27th and 25th, tickets cost £213, and they can be purchased online without registration.
 Headlining this year are Bastille, Eminem, Muse and Two Door Cinema Club, making this long-running festival a very viable alternative to Glasto.

-If you like your festivals to be a little more on the civilised side, Latitude combines incredible line up acts with literature, poetry, comedy, cabaret and dance.
+If you like your festivals to be a little more on the civilised side, Latitude combines incredible line up acts with literature, poetry, comedy, cabaret, and dance.
 It provides various tiers of luxury camping, so you don’t have to rough it if you don’t want to, and has an emphasis on family entertainment, making it the idea festival to take the kids to.
-Headliners this year include The 1975 and Fleet Foxes, it runs from 13th – 16th July at Henham Park, Suffolk, and weekend tickets cost £197.50.
+Headliners this year include The 1975 and Fleet Foxes.
+It runs from 13th – 16th July at Henham Park, Suffolk, and weekend tickets cost £197.50.
 Don’t want to miss out?
 Here’s how you can make money from home to cover the cost of the ticket!

 Now in its ninth year, Boomtown Fair is a festival that has to be experienced to be believed.
 Split into 9 different districts, Boomtown has its own elaborate mythos, which includes a town mayor, elections, passports and much more.
 It takes place in Matterley Estate in Hampshire between August 13th and 16th and weekend tickets cost £155.
 The line up this year includes The Specials, M.I.A, Cypress Hill, Toots and the Maytals and Alabama 3.

-Need some extra money to afford your ticket?
-Sign up to paid market research and earn a bit extra for your summer fun.
+If you’re thinking, “how can I make money from home?” then sign up to paid market research to earn a bit extra for your summer fun: